OpenDDS/OpenDDS/docs/guidelines.md

 ## Automated Build Systems

-Pull requests will be subject to some testing, which will be least a build with default configuration.

-"nightly" builds of the master branch can be found at [http://scoreboard.ociweb.com/oci-dds.html](http://scoreboard.ociweb.com/oci-dds.html).
+Pull requests will be tested automatically and full CI builds of the master branch can be found at [http://scoreboard.ociweb.com/oci-dds.html](http://scoreboard.ociweb.com/oci-dds.html).

 All tests listed in `DDS_ROOT/bin/dcps_tests.lst` are part of the automated